DvoriProgrammer/delivery-full-Stack-project/README.md

 By the way - make money along the way.
 Post a detailed request for your package from origin to destination, maximum price you are willing to pay for it, size, etc.

+A delivery who in any case travels from the source to the destination will take the package for you on the way.
+Yes, how simple.

 The site was written in technologies:
 Server side - Java-Spring Boot.